asserts/helm-charts/charts/asserts/README.md

 ### You ARE NOT running Prometheus-Operator in the same cluster as where Asserts is installed

-To install the chart with the release name `asserts`:

 Create a values file, here we will call it `your-values.yaml`:

 ```yaml